top of page

 • Visa costs, if applicable.
 We provide visa assistance upon request.

 Yes.
 We require a brief application before joining a Project Diaspora tour.
 These are not mass market trips.
-We visit Jewish communities in sensitive and sometimes complex environments, and it is important that all participants understand the context and responsibility involved.
+We visit Diaspora communities in sensitive and sometimes complex environments, and it is important that all participants understand the context and responsibility involved.
 The application process helps ensure a respectful, cohesive experience for both participants and the communities that host us.

 bottom of page